caiosabarros/encode-club-bootcamp/README.md

 - [ ] Append the memory layout picture in here.= inside lesson 3's pdf.
 - [ ] Look at the references at the end of the lesson's pdfs.

+## Class 4:
+1. Different Approaches to upgradeability:
+- [ ] data migration problem
+- [ ] Registry: data migration problem
+- [ ] Function and data contracts separately
+- [ ] Strategy pattern: GnosisSafe.
+Approach is additive.
+- [ ] Proxy: it's kind of a function and data contracts approach as well.
+- [ ] Eternal Storage: it's not recommended since there needs to be a awareness is all the values of all the variables that will be in storage.
+2. Implementation and Proxies need to have the same storage layout.
+3. Always only append new items that are going to write to storage.
+Do not place the new storage data before the end of the storage layout.
+4. Proxied/Implementation contracts do not need to have a constructor, since the state initialized inside the constructor will only be available at the proxied contract, therefore, we won't be able to modify that state through `delegatecall`.
+It's not a problem in itself by having a constructor, but it's needless.
+5. The plugins - like the hardhat-upgrades - deploys a proxy and an implementation contract.
+It is taken care by the `.deployProxy()` function.
+6. Test upgrading the implementation in the unit tests, don't leave to test it in production or never test.
+7. Diamond proxies are good because each function() is a different implementation contract (faucet) and therefore, there aren't that many functions in just one contract - having been submisse, therefore, to the 24Kb contract-size limit.
+8. The famous `initialize()` function should only be in the proxy contract, not in the proxied contract since state will be stored in the proxy contract.
+9. Foundry also supports debugging.
+## Questions of Class 4:
+1. What are the main differences between UUPS and Transparent Proxies patterns?
+2. What are invariante tests in Foundry?
+3. What's a Model checker in Foundry?
+It is basically a compiler that already pre-tests the contract.
+It's not enabled by default.
+4. What's Differential testing in Foundry?
+5. What's tenderly for debugging?